 - Students are able to (1) demonstrate an initial understanding of the modes of enquiry employed in historical musicology, especially those appropriate to the study of late medieval, Renaissance and Baroque music; (2) understand the basic style characteristics of the Renaissance and Baroque periods, including their development and context within the history of Western art music generally; (3) relate the musical developments of the period to their cultural and social background; and (4) identify the various styles and genres of music from the period.

-- Indicative assessments in this unit are as follows: (1) an essay; (2) a listening test; and (3) a written examination.
+- Indicative assessments in this unit are as follows: (1) essay; (2) listening test; and (3) exam.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.

 - Dr David Symons

 - Unit rules

 - MUSC1100 Western Art Music (Renaissance and Baroque)